Schoharie, New York

-Schoharie (/skoʊˈhɛəriː/ skoh-HAIR-ee) is an incorporated town in and the county seat of Schoharie County, New York.
-The population was 3,299 at the 2000 census.
+Schoharie (/skoʊˈhɛəriː/ skoh-HAIR-ee) is an incorporated town in and the county seat of Schoharie County, New York, United States.
+The population was 3,107 at the 2020 census.

 The Town of Schoharie has a village, also called Schoharie.
 Both are derived from the Mohawk word for driftwood.
-The town is on the northeast border of the county and is southwest of Albany, and east of Oneonta and Cooperstown, both located in Otsego County.
-It is 170 miles [273 km] north from NYC.
+The town is on the northeast border of the county.
+It is part of the Capital District of New York.

 History

 This area was long occupied by indigenous peoples; in the historic period, the Mohawk people, one of the Five Nations of the Haudenosaunee, or Iroquois Confederacy, dominated this territory, ranging up to the St. Lawrence River and east to the Hudson.

 Although the English claimed New York province after taking control from the Dutch, the first European settlements in this area were by Palatine Germans in 1713, after the area was first explored in 1710/11.
 These Germans were among nearly 3,000 German Protestant refugees who sailed to New York in 1710, on ships arranged by Queen Anne's government.
 They were refugees from the religious warfare along the border with France, and also had suffered the loss of crops from an extremely harsh winter in 1709, when the Rhine River froze.
 The English believed the German settlers could help develop the colony and granted them land to the west of English settlements.

 Most of the Palatine Germans worked off their passage for several years in two work camps established along the upper Hudson River on property of Livingston Manor, owned by Robert Livingston.
 When given land, they cleared and established farms.
 In 1723, 100 Palatine families from the 1710 immigration were granted land just west of Little Falls in the Mohawk Valley under the Burnetsfield Patent.
 Palatine Germans founded other settlements in the valley, as noted in names such as German Flatts and Palatine Bridge.
 These frontier settlements were vulnerable to attack, but served as a defensive line during the French and Indian War and the American Revolution.

 Developed for agriculture, the Schoharie Valley was considered a bread basket of the colony because of the amount of wheat produced even during the American Revolutionary War.
 Raids led by Joseph Brant and his Iroquois allies destroyed most of the buildings in the town of Schoharie.